AlekseevMax7/Air-Quality-Analysis/README.md

 Type of work: Individual data science project

 Summary: This project focused on the analysis and prediction of air pollution levels using a real-world dataset sourced from Kaggle using Python libraries (numpy, pandas, matplotlib, seaborn, scikit-learn).
 The data included chemical sensor readings and climate conditions recorded hourly, which were used to predict the concentration of benzene (C₆H₆) in the air.
-The project demonstrated a full data analysis pipeline: cleaning and preprocessing raw data, performing exploratory data analysis (see the visualizations below), engineering features, building regression models, and evaluating their performance.
+The project demonstrated a full data analysis pipeline: cleaning and preprocessing raw data, performing exploratory data analysis, engineering features, building regression models, and evaluating their performance.

 Key skills: